shariq1989/cookbook/content/recipe/Butter_Chicken.md

 7. Lower the heat and nestle chicken thighs into the pan, cover with a lid and let it cook about 25-30 minutes.
 8. Garnish with cilantro and green chilis and serve with basmati rice or naan.

-#### THE STORY BEHIND THE MEAL
+#### ABOUT THE MEAL

-Butter chicken or murgh makhani originated in Delhi, India as a curry that was heavily influenced by British colonization.
-It later spread throughout the western world.
-Its popularity grew mainly because of how easy it is to make, but it also offers and gentle introduction to some of the more flavorful and spicy dishes of India.
-We don't make this too often in our home for just our family, but this is one of our go-to's when we have guests over.
+Butter chicken or murgh makhani originated in India and was heavily influenced by British colonization.
+The dish later spread throughout the western world, primarily because it offers a gentle introduction to the flavor and spices of Indian cooking.
+We don't make this too often for our family at home, but this is a go-to when we have guests over.

+Learning to make Indian food is near and dear to my heart.
+Before meeting Shariq, I had no experience with eating or making Desi food.
+If you asked me back then what the difference between an Indian or a Thai Curry, I couldn’t have told you.
+Since then, it has been an honor to study under my mother-in-law, who happens to be a phenomenal cook.
+She makes meals off-script so you have to watch her closely as she buzzes through the kitchen or you will miss it all.
+I am continually amazed by her ability to build upon flavors and create masterpiece after masterpiece.
+This recipe is inspired by what I have learned cooking alongside her.